GSA/gsa-icam-card-builder/README.md

 | 52 | FIPS 201-2 Fingerprint CBEFF Expires before CHUID |
 | 53 | FIPS 201-2 Large Card Auth Cert (2160 bytes) |

 The artifacts used to create these cards are included beneath the `cards` directory.
 The objects in each card's subdirectory can be encoded directly on to a PIV card.
-It may be necessary to precede the object files with a container-specific TLV as described in SP 800-73-4's data model.
+It may be necessary to precede the object files with a container- specific TLV as described in SP 800-73-4's data model.
 This system does not current supply a method for doing this if your card data populator doesn't handle if for you.

 This project consists of two main processes: